How Octopus Investments Rocks Webinars

 Octopus Investments is our second-place winner for Webinars That Rocked 2018.
-The company, based out the United Kingdom, helps investors make the right decisions for a variety of financial issues.
+The company, based out the United Kingdom, helps asset managers and investors make the right decisions for a variety of financial issues.
 For its submission, Octopus Investments shared one of its live webinars, “Grow Your Estate Planning Business.”

 Octopus Investments also made great use of something typically overlooked: its slides.
 Instead of presenting attendees with information-dense, wordy slide, Octopus Investments created clean slides that gave speakers the opportunity to tell a story that connects with viewers.